civictechdc/hackdc2025/evaluations/submissions/kumar_veeramalla.md

 * **Comments:**

   * The core idea is good, but the approach needs significant changes to support large datasets.
-  * The comparision is using o(n2) (Sequential processing), which is not suit for large datasets and reduces the performance.
+  * The comparison is using o(n2) (Sequential processing), which is not suit for large datasets and reduces the performance.
   * Hardcoded values like the similarity threshold should be parameterized to enhance flexibility and reusability.
   * No mention of lowercase,uppercase,stop word removal.
 This can reduce accuracy of detection and Lack on Error handling.
-  * It can be further enahanced to use it widely and support multi-language comments similarity checks.
+  * It can be further enhanced to use it widely and support multi-language comments similarity checks.

 ---